 White Fillings, known as composites, are often made of plastic or glass polymers.
 These cosmetic, white fillings allow us to fill a cavity with a substance that looks and feels like your natural tooth.
 This restoration is created with a resin material and fits tightly into a tooth to prevent decay.
 This material also chemically bonds to the tooth, decreasing the likelihood of fracture.
 Rather than a gray or silver material in your mouth, the composite color will match the tooth color.

 How Can I Enhance My Smile?

 There are several ways in today’s dentistry to enhance your smile.
-Certain procedures include:
+Certain cosmetic dentistry procedures include:

-We can enhance your smile using all or some of these procedures.
-For a consultation, don’t hesitate to contact our office so that we may provide you with a customized treatment plan.
+Our cosmetic dentist, Dr. McDowell, can enhance your smile using all or some of these procedures.
+For a consultation, don’t hesitate to contact our Fitchburg dental practice, Brian C. McDowell, DDS, so that we may provide you with a customized dental treatment plan.

 What is Tooth Whitening?

 Tooth Whitening is a cost-effective and safe procedure to create a beautiful, healthy smile.
 Over the years, fluoride has been added to the whitening product.
 Fluoride reduces the risk of tooth and gum sensitivity.

 Tooth Whitening must be monitored by your dentist and only done after a comprehensive exam and hygiene cleaning.